Required Prerequisite Coursework

 Human Physiology with lab (4 semester or 5 quarter units)

 Human physiology with laboratory.
 Topics include: circulation, respiration, digestion, metabolism, immune system, urinary system, endocrine system, and nervous system.
 Laboratory activities may include: measures of blood pressure, heart rate, electrocardiograms, and measures of ventilation.
+A combined Anatomy/Physiology course is acceptable, and must be a full year of study.

 General Microbiology or Upper Division Biology Course, as described below (3 semester or 4 quarter units)